jean553/c-data-structures/README.md

 ![Image 2](images/binary_tree_levels.png)

-Find N the maximum nodes of a binary tree with a height of H:
+Find N the maximum nodes amount of a binary tree with a height of H:
 `N = 2^(H+1) - 1`

 Find H the height of a binary tree of N nodes: